rodrigosaraiva/pm/README.md

 # Pokemon Challenge Premium Minds

 This test was developed in Go, that is the language that I am learning and working in my actual company.
+The installation of Go and use of the Go commands and environment is not detailed in this document.

 ## Instructions for compilation